 The CMP details the organisation of the CMT, and the key responsibilities held therein.

 The key responsibilities of the CMT are:

-- reaction strategically supporting emergency management efforts to contain and control a crisis event; - · stakeholder communication managing the demand for information and interface; and - strategic planning control, business continuity and recovery processes. - Beach Emergency Management Plan (EMP)
+- · Reaction strategically supporting emergency management efforts to contain and control a crisis event. - Stakeholder communication managing the demand for information and interface. - Strategic planning control, business continuity and recovery processes.